syncfusion/asp.net-core-docs/aspnet-core/Visual-Studio-Integration/Visual-Studio-Extensions/Troubleshooting.md

 ## Report the Configuration issues

 The following steps help you to utilize the Syncfusion Troubleshooter by Visual Studio.

+> Before use the Syncfusion Troubleshooter for ASP.NET Core (Essential JS 1), check whether the **Syncfusion Essential JS1 AspNet Core VSExtensions** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.

 1. To open Syncfusion Troubleshooter Wizard, follow either one of the options below: